Frequently Asked Questions¶

 How can I speed up my ScipyOdeSimulator simulation?

-Check the weave library is installed. weave is a Python library which converts your system of ordinary differential equations (ODEs) to C code, which is faster to execute than pure Python code.
-You can check if weave is installed by trying to import it at the Python prompt:
+Check the cython library is installed. cython is a Python library which converts your system of ordinary differential equations (ODEs) to C code, which is faster to execute than pure Python code.
+You can check if cython is installed by trying to import it at the Python prompt:

 When running large numbers of simulations, consider using the CupSodaSimulator if you have an NVIDIA graphics card (GPU) available.
 It is a GPU-based simulator which can run lots of simulations in parallel.
 See the Simulator module documentation for details.